denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 printf(" I'm a=%s, I'm b=%s", a, b);
 ```

 In C/C++, variadic arguments have no type defined at a function declaration.
-In Java, a situation is the opposite -- the type of varargs is required:
+In Java, it is the opposite -- the type of varargs is required:
 ```java
 Object someMethod(Object... varargs);
 ```
-Often developers use broad varargs type definition using **Object** because most Java types inherit from it: any instance of an object which was type inherited from the **Object** will be accepted as a valid member of varargs at the runtime.
+Java developers often use broad varargs type definition using **java.lang.Object** because all Java types inherit from it.

 With all those facts described above, we need to answer how to implement C variadic arguments using Foreign Function and Memory API.